witwiki/whitepaper/readme.md

 Initially, Rex will hold two fundraising campaigns:

-Campaign #1: Prototype to beta release.
-We estimate a 6-9 month period with a budget of $350,000.
+Token Swap #1: Prototype to beta release.
+We estimate a 6-9 month period with a budget of 45,000 ETH (Token swap forcefully closed at 90,000 ETH).
 A large focus will be on mastering data distribution, implementing a streamlined user experience and the release of a soft beta launch.

 Funds will be deployed as follows: